Quality Control for Crowdsourced Annotation

 Best practices for ensuring annotation quality in annotation projects, including practical strategies you can implement with and beyond Potato.

-Quality control separates useful annotations from noise.
-This guide covers proven strategies for ensuring high-quality data from crowdsourced and in-house annotation projects.
+Quality control is what separates useful annotations from noise.
+This guide covers strategies that hold up in practice for crowdsourced and in-house annotation projects.
+For the underlying features, see the quality control documentation.

 Quality Control Overview